 Cupid and Psyche

-Cupid and Psyche, written in the 2nd century, is not only the oldest known version of the Beauty and the Beast tale, but it is considered one of the oldest recorded example of the fairy tale.
+Cupid and Psyche, written in the 2nd century, is not only the oldest known version of the Beauty and the Beast tale but also considered one of the oldest recorded examples of the fairy tale.

-When Psyche arrives at the mountain, she finds food and drink that magically appear in a deserted palace, but she is otherwise alone.
-Her husband comes to her only at night, and only in cover of darkness.
+When Psyche arrives at the mountain, she finds food and drinks that magically appear in a deserted palace, but she is otherwise alone.
+Her husband comes to her only at night and only in cover of darkness.

 Psyche eventually becomes lonely, and her husband agrees to allow her sisters to come and visit her.
-The sisters tell Psyche to light a lamp in the night, so that she can steal a glimpse of her husband.
+The sisters tell Psyche to light a lamp in the night so that she can steal a glimpse of her husband.
 Psyche, overcome with curiosity, does what her sisters have advised.
-The light of the lamp reveals none other than Cupid, the son of Venus.
+The lamp's light reveals none other than Cupid, the son of Venus.
 A drop of oil from the lamp falls onto Cupid, and he wakes, furious.